kellpossible/blog/content/Adventures/2-MountaineeringCamp.rst

 Dale (Stu's partner) and Gaetan (the current club mountaineering officer) were organising a mountaineering camp.
 I had just enough leave planned that it would be possible to back to back the mountaineering course, and the camp.
 I was very excited for the entire year for both the trips.
 The first was to introduce the skills, and the second was to reinforce them through independent decision making.
 And of all people, I was to be climbing mostly with Richard, the first person I met at MUMC.

 On the way home from the Banff film festival I spotted someone who I recognised as a friend of a friend.
-An older fellow, who, back in the day, I was told a year or so earlier, had been a mountaineer in South America, but had stopped after some of his partners died in a climbing accident.
+An older fellow, who, back in the day, I was told, had been a mountaineer in South America, but had stopped after some of his partners died in a climbing accident.
 I approached him, and was curious to see what his views might be if I told him I had joined MUMC to go mountaineering.
 What he said, I cannot remember exactly, but it shook my confidence, and began to make me question my motivations.
 Stu, right in our first conversation had said that people die mountaineering, and you have to be willing to accept that possibility if you want to do that.
 I don't think one can ever understand precisely what this means.
 I thought I understood it, but I since realise that I didn't.

 My first lead climb and my first lead fall occured on Stu's annual *"Onsight or Flight"* trip out at Mt Arapiles.
 Normally reserved for experienced climbers as an opportunity to push and improve climbing trad at your limit, Stu was happy to personally accomodate myself and Liv who was also fairly new to lead climbing.
 Straight into the thick of it, a fantastic opportunity, and I hope that this trip can continue to be run in the future.
 I made a couple of short films about this trip which are up on vimeo at `Onsight or Flight 2014`_ and `Onsight or Flight 2015`_.